 Preaching acts as a rod when we rebuke those who contradict the cardinal doctrines of the gospel.
 Preaching acts as a staff as we guide and instruct those in our charge in that same gospel.
 Our sermons become a rod and a staff when we give instruction in sound doctrine and rebuke those who contradict it.

-Aaron S. Halstead serves as the Administrative Assistant for Professional Doctoral Studies at Southwestern Baptist Theological Seminary, the Editorial and Content Manager for Preaching Source, and is currently a Ph.D. student in Southwestern’s School of Preaching.
+Aaron S. Halstead serves as the Administrative Assistant for Professional Doctoral Studies at Southwestern Baptist Theological Seminary, the Editorial and Content Manager for Preaching Source, and is currently a Ph.D. student in the Southwestern Center for Text Driven Preaching.
 He is also a small group leader, Bible study teacher, and elder at Hulen Street Church.